Afyyra/e-Portfolio/E-Portfolio.md

 2. Suggestion For Improvement : More hands-on practice with building curcuit in Deeds or ETS5000 would help us understand better
 3. Personal Reflective : Learning this make me understand how computer and electronic device work.
 ## SECJ1013 : Programming Technique 1
+1. What I Gained : This course helped me improve my programming skill by learning how to use vscode, teaching basic programming language (C++) and how to debugging
+2. Suggestion For Improvement : I suggest that the course is more to practical rather than theoretical to fully enhance our understanding
+3. Personal Reflective : I found this course challenging and rewarding as I got to enhance my programming skill, critical thinking and problem solving skill increasing my value as a programmer
+## ULRF1961 : Civil Defence 1
-1. What I Gained :
+1. What I Gained : This course taught me basic skills in emergency response and disaster management
-2. Suggestion For Improvement :
+2. Suggestion For Improvement : Increasing the hands-on session time will help us solidify practical skills
-3. Personal Reflective :
+3. Personal Reflective : This course helped me gained confidence in handling emergency situation and instilled discipline in me
 ## ULRS1032 : Integrity & Anti-Corruption
-1. What I Gained :
+1. What I Gained : This course taught me the importance of integrity in everyday life
-2. Suggestion For Improvement :
+2. Suggestion For Improvement : Providing more example or using role-playing exercise can help us practice to instilled integrity in simulated scenario
-3. Personal Reflective :
+3. Personal Reflective : Participating in this course helped me gained a strong sense of ethic and the importance of maintaining integrity in every situation.
-## ULRF1961 : Civil Defence 1
+## ULHB1112 : English Communication Skills
-1. What I Gained :
+1. What I Gained : This course significantly helped me improve in both written and verbal communication
-2. Suggestion For Improvement :
+2. Suggestion For Improvement : Incorporating more group discussion and presentation would help student to gain confidence in communication and make it more engaging
-3. Personal Reflective :
+3. Personal Reflective : This course helped me improve my communication skill which is valuable in both and professional setting.